Christadelphians: 19th century

-The Christadelphian community in the United Kingdom effectively dates from Thomas's first lecturing tour (May 1848 – October 1850).
+The Christadelphian movement traces its origins to John Thomas (1805–1871).
+He initially associated with emerging Restoration Movement in the United States but later separated from them.
+The Christadelphian community in the United Kingdom effectively dates from Thomas's first lecturing tour of Britain (May 1848 – October 1850).
+During this period, he wrote Elpis Israel in which he laid out his understanding of the main doctrines of the Bible.
+Since his medium for bringing change was print and debate, it was natural for the origins of the Christadelphian body to be associated with books and journals, such as Thomas's Herald of the Kingdom.
 His message was particularly welcomed in Scotland, and Campbellite, Unitarian and Adventist friends separated to form groups of "Baptised Believers".
-Two thirds of ecclesias, and members, in Britain before 1864 were in Scotland.
-In 1849, during his tour of Britain, he completed (a decade and a half before the name Christadelphian was conceived) Elpis Israel in which he laid out his understanding of the main doctrines of the Bible.
-Since his medium for bringing change was print and debate, it was natural for the origins of the Christadelphian body to be associated with books and journals, such as Thomas's Herald of the Kingdom.